Math Success at Smith: Using ALEKS

 Start Using ALEKS

-Click this ALEKS link to start.
+Click this ALEKS link to start, use the class code Q9M3X-MLJYD.
 Make sure you access the ALEKS tool through a computer instead of a phone.
-If you have any questions, please send an email to email@example.com and someone from our team will respond to you within two working days.
+If you have any questions, please send an email to firstname.lastname@example.org and someone from our team will respond to you within two working days.

 Frequently Asked Questions

 If you have a question that isn't listed here, please send an email to email@example.com and someone from our team will respond to you within two working days.
 Make sure you access ALEKS through a computer instead of a phone.

 Questions you may have before you start using ALEKS:

 ALEKS is an online adaptive learning tool that we are using as part of an exciting new program at Smith.
 (The acronym stands for Assessment and LEarning in Knowledge Space.)
 When you log in to ALEKS you will be given a tutorial on how to take the initial assessment and a tutorial on how to use the built in calculator.
 The initial ALEKS assessment consists a set of 30 math questions to assess your current skills.
 You will have up to one week to complete those questions, but we generally estimate that it will take 2-3 hours.
 That will then open up a set of learning modules on topics that might be helpful to review.
 You will have access to those learning modules throughout the fall.

 No, you do not.
 ALEKS has a built-in calculator that will pop up when you need it (and you will be given instructions about how to use it before you start using ALEKS).